My Little Pony TV Specials Characters

 - Voiced by: Tammy Amerson

-A young cowgirl who lives on a farm with (ordinary, non-talking) ponies, one day she finds a pink talking pegasus pony in her well and a duet later she's whisked away on an adventure to save the land of magical ponies.
+A young cowgirl who lives on a farm with (ordinary, non-talking) ponies.
+One day she finds a pink talking pegasus pony in her well; a duet later, she's whisked away on an adventure to save the land of magical ponies.